 - to be able to withstand the power deposition from remaining secondaries from the 5 MW proton beam interaction with the four targets, - to offer maximum shielding for the underground site to confine all radiation, - the grade of the core material must be a trade-off between the material properties and the price.
-However, this work adopts a graphite grade between Sec Carbon Ltd PSG-11 and MSG[196] as the baseline material for the beam dump core.
+However, this work adopts a graphite grade between Sec Carbon Ltd PSG-11 and MSG[198] as the baseline material for the beam dump core.

-The performance of the ESSvSB beam dump has been evaluated by a Monte-Carlo simulation based on FLUKA coupled to a Finite Element Method Analysis simulation based on COMSOL[197].
+The performance of the ESSvSB beam dump has been evaluated by a Monte-Carlo simulation based on FLUKA coupled to a Finite Element Method Analysis simulation based on COMSOL[199].
 This study focuses on the thermostructural analysis of the beam dump cores and the cooling system.
-The initial design is inspired by previous project, such as EUROnu.
+The initial design is inspired by previous project, such as EUROnu [200].

-Estimation of power deposition.
-Fig 4.39 shows an expanded view corresponding to one horn of the full beam dump core with $5\,\mathrm{m}\times5\,\mathrm{m}$ dimensions.
-The distribution from the one-horn model shows that the secondary beam deposition profile on the surface of the dump core follows a 2D-Gaussian distribution, with $\sigma\sim36.17\,\mathrm{cm}$.
-Figure 4.40 shows the power density distribution in the beam dump core body, along its depth (in the direction of the beam-axis).
+Estimation of power deposition in the Beam Dump.
+Fig 5.38 shows an expanded view corresponding to one horn of the full beam dump core with $5 \text{ m} \times 5 \text{ m}$ dimensions.
+The distribution from the one-horn model shows that the secondary beam deposition profile on the surface of the dump core follows a 2D-Gaussian distribution, with $\sigma \sim 36.17 \text{ cm}$.
+Figure 5.39 shows the power density distribution in the beam dump core body, along its depth (in the direction of the beam-axis).
 The maximum power deposition is found at the core depth between 15 cm and 70 cm from the front face of the beam dump core block.
 These results demonstrate that the ESSvSB beam dump will be operating under a severe thermal load, which implies a non-trivial design of the geometry and its cooling scheme.

-Figure 4.39: Power surface density of one horn shows a circular Gaussian distribution with $\sigma \sim$ 36.17 cm (black circles).
+Figure 5.38: Power surface density of one horn shows a circular Gaussian distribution with $\sigma \sim 36.17$ cm (black circles).

-Figure 4.40: E{dep} density (kW/cm3) deposited into the one-block core (black dots).
+Figure 5.39: E{dep} density (kW/cm3) deposited into the one-block core (black dots).
 (Upper frame) shows the maximum value of the E{dep} density along the depth (beam axis) of the dump core (white dashed line).